cgallegu/blog/links.md

 title: Links
 ---

-Links to things I find useful follow.
+Links to things I find useful.

+You can contribute to this list by sending a Pull Request.

 ## Testing
 - [Spock](http://spockframework.org): Groovy based test framework.
 Less verbose than JUnit, supports Stubs, Mocks, Spies and *data driven testing* (my favorite feature).